 The interest rate on a loan often isn’t the only cost associated with a loan.
 Fees are important to consider as well.

-Charges like the origination fee and any fees charged during the application process itself should be considered when you calculate the cost of financing.
-Tools like Nav’s business loan calculators can help make the process of figuring out how much a loan or cash advance will actually cost you a lot easier.
+Make sure to calculate charges like the origination fee (a fixed amount the lender may add on) and any fees charged during the application process itself when you calculate the cost of financing.
+Nav’s business loan calculators can help make the process of figuring out how much a loan or cash advance will actually cost you a lot easier.

 Is a Working Capital Loan Right for Your Business?